Corrected generalized cross-validation for finite ensembles of penalized estimators: Proposed GCV correction

 \begin{assumption}[Sampling strategy] The subsample sets $\{I_m\}_{m=1}^M$ are independent of $(\bX, \by)$ and i.i.d., uniformly distributed over subsets of $[n]$ with cardinality $k$. \end{assumption}

-Before we delve into our analysis, it is worth reiterating that the intermediate estimators \eqref{eq:risk-decomp-est-1} and \eqref{eq:risk-decomp-est-2} are defined for ensembles fitted on subsamples $\cD_{I_m}$ for $m \in [M]$ of arbitrary sizes and component estimators fitted on different penalty functions $g_m$ for $m \in [M]$.
+Before we dive into our analysis, it is worth reiterating that the intermediate estimators \eqref{eq:risk-decomp-est-1} and \eqref{eq:risk-decomp-est-2} are defined for ensembles fitted on subsamples $\cD_{I_m}$ for $m \in [M]$ of arbitrary sizes and component estimators fitted on different penalty functions $g_m$ for $m \in [M]$.
 While our proofs are simplified by assuming equal subsample sizes, this condition can be relaxed for certain theoretical claims to follow in \Cref{sec:intermediate-guarantees-gaussian}.
 The formulation of the modified GCV, on the other hand, assumes that the same penalty function is used for estimators across subsamples and that subsample sizes do not vary much to ensure the validity of certain degrees of freedom concentrations, as we will explain in \Cref{sec:cgcv-guarantees-gaussian}.